Compliance with AB 1826

 Compliance and Exemption Checklist

-Download the Compliance and Exemption Checklist to verify your compliance with the Commercial Composting Law.
+Download the Compliance and Exemption Checklist to verify your compliance with California’s Commercial Composting Law, AB 1826.

 The City requires the owner, property manager, or designee to

 - Fill out and sign the checklist, and

 - Attach any necessary documentation to verify your compliance.